 - Buy some locally made art, jewelry and more at Lost Pines Artisans Alliance (LPAA) on Main Street.

 - Shop E.H.
-Mercantile, offering one of a kind, usual and unusual, seasonal and everyday gifts, clothing and hope furnishings.
+Mercantile, offering one of a kind, usual and unusual, seasonal and everyday gifts, clothing, and home furnishings.

 - Delight your sweetheart with a beautiful flower arrangement from Smithville Florist.